What to Know Before and After SIBO Treatment

-- What kind of dosage and how long will you need to take it?
-Typically, this is based on the magnitude they perceive your overgrowth to be, which you may want to know.
+- What is the dosage, and how long will you need to take it?
+Typically, this is based on the how bad they perceive your overgrowth to be, which you may want to know.

 - Do they know of any common side effects?
-Remember, side effects can be uncomfortable, but they’re temporary.
-But it’s important to know and discuss with your doctor in case you forget a condition you have that could be exacerbated by the antibiotic.
+Remember, side effects can be uncomfortable, but they are usually temporary.

 Tips on the cost of antibiotics and SIBO

-- Inquire about the cost of the antibiotics before it is prescribed.
+- Ask about the cost of the antibiotic before it is prescribed.

 - Ask your insurance company if it is covered.

-- If not covered, can you self-finance this?
-If not, it could be worth discussing if there are any options with your doctor.
+- If it is not covered, can you pay for it out of pocket?
+If not, it could be worth discussing whether there are any other options with your doctor.

 Diet and SIBO